AndryOut/AutoSubReTimer/README.md

 - Save and you're done!

-- Put your episode renamed to "ep.mkv" inside the "Auto Sub ReTimer" folder.
+- Put your video .mkv inside the "Auto Sub ReTimer" folder.

 Example: